t-core-one/odoo-docs/content/applications/finance/accounting/get_started/chart_of_accounts.rst

 ===========================

-The country you select during the creation of your database (or additional company in your database) determines which :doc:`fiscal localization package <../../fiscal_localizations>` is installed by default.
+The country you select during the creation of your database (or additional company in your database) determines which fiscal localization package is installed by default.
 This package includes a standard chart of accounts already configured according to the country's regulations.
 You can use it directly or set it according to your company's needs.